 “We were all talking about how dangerous the French highways were,” Romney said.
 “Literally as we were having that conversation, boom, we were hit.
 It happened so quickly, there was no braking and no honking.”

-Although Romney sustained a concussion, a broken arm and emotional trauma, he took charge of the mission while the mission president was incapacitated.
+Although Romney not only sustained a concussion and a broken arm, but emotional trauma as well, he took charge of the mission while the mission president was incapacitated.
 The missionaries were deeply shaken by the accident and needed someone to boost morale and encourage them.
 Romney was that person.

 “For young missionaries, it was really so hard because they thought of her as a mother figure,” McBride said of the mission president’s wife.
 “Her death was very deeply felt by the missionaries.”

-Elder Howard W. Hunter, member of the Quorum of the Twelve Apostles at the time, recommended Romney read the book “Think and Grow Rich” by Napoleon Hill and help all the missionaries apply its principles to their work.
+Howard W. Hunter recommended that Romney read the book “Think and Grow Rich” by Napoleon Hill and help all the missionaries apply its principles to their work.
 McBride said the book was about developing success and teamwork.

 “Mitt and I read that book together, but he read it better than I did,” McBride said.
 “This book helped bring morale and helped us reach our mission goals.”